VimDrones/Vimdrones-Docs/docs/setup.md

 **Drone Light Show System Communication:**

-* Power the wifi router, connect the wifi router and PoE power supply with a network cable
-* Place the tripod，setup the RTK Base and the antenna, use the Feeder to connect the RTK Base and the antenna
+* Place the tripod，setup the RTK Base and the antennas, use the feeders to connect the RTK Base from the radio antenna and GNSS antenna
-* Connect the RTK Base to PoE power supply with a network cable  (so the wifi router can communicate with the RTK base)
+* Use a network cable to connect the yellow area of the router to the LAN port of the PoE power supply
+* Use another network cable to connect the PoE splitter to the PoE port of the PoE power supply
+* Power on the router
-* Power the RTK Base through the PoE power supply
+* Power the RTK Base through the PoE splitter connection
-* Place the Remote Controller(Backup)
+* Place the Remote Controller (as the Backup System)

-**Pay attention!!!**
+**Pay attention**
-Please first power the wifi router, then long press the button to turn on the RTK Base.
+Please first power the wifi router, then turn on the RTK Base.
 It will make sure the GCS works properly on the computer.

 ![Drone Light Show System](/static/drone-light-show-system-communication-diagram-2.jpg "Drone Light Show System")